MicrosoftDocs/azure-stack-docs/azure-stack/operator/aks-add-on.md

 You can find them in the Azure Stack Hub Marketplace.
 You can download them from Azure if you need to add them to a disconnected environment.
 You can follow these instructions in [Download Marketplace items to Azure Stack Hub (Disconnected)](azure-stack-download-azure-marketplace-item.md?&tabs=az1%2Caz2&pivots=state-disconnected):

--   Run Command for Linux (latest version)
+-   Run Command for Linux (version 2.0.6)

     ![Get the run command for Linux](media/aks-add-on/get-run-command-for-linux.png)

--   Custom Script for Linux (latest version)
+-   Custom Script for Linux (version 2.0.6)

     ![Get custom script for Linux](media/aks-add-on/get-custom-script-for-linux.png)